samrocketman/jervis/CONTRIBUTING.md

 # The wiki

-The wiki is used as a comprehensive guide for users and developers of Jervis.
+[The wiki][wiki] is used as a comprehensive guide for users and developers of Jervis.
 All material is mirrored and regularly tagged in case of vandalism.

 [wiki]: https://github.com/samrocketman/jervis/wiki